-42% of LBC application were determined within timescales compared to approx. 65% Wales average.
-We are currently looking into how we record this time period and how we can improve
+This is a substantial improvement to the 42% of LBC application that were determined within timescales in 2017-18.
+The LPA have actively sought to improve performance through looking into how this time period was recorded and how we could improve performance.